assemblee-virtuelle/archipelago/README.md

 # Archipelago

+> Fostering interconnections between communities by creating synergies between their platforms

 A collaborative, interoperable and modular knowledge management system, compliant with most semantic web specifications: LDP, SPARQL, ActivityPub, WAC, WebID.

 Based on linked data & semantic web technologies, it allows the co-production of knowledge graphs.